SandroWeber/ubii-msg-formats/README.md

 ### TopicData

 This message is used to communicate topic data from the client to the server and from the server to the client.
-The message is used in a dealer router communication pattern context.
+It is used in a dealer router communication pattern context.

 Beside general information this message contains a topic data pair.
 The `TopicData` can contain the following data structures: